 Let’s explore the Diffusion of Innovations theory.

-Developed by Everett Rogers, the Diffusion of Innovations theory explains how, why, and at what rate new ideas and technology spread, beneficial for understanding how to market new products or ideas.
+Developed by Everett Rogers, the Diffusion of Innovations theory explains how, why, and at what rate new ideas and technology spread, which is beneficial for understanding how to market new products or ideas.
 1Everett Rogers.
 (2024, February 9).
 In Wikipedia. https://en.wikipedia.org/wiki/Everett_Rogers

 Here we go: